History and exam

 positive Lachman's test

-The most accurate manoeuvre for detecting an acute ACL tear.[47][48]
+The most accurate manoeuvre for detecting an acute anterior cruciate ligament (ACL) tear.[52][53]

 Lachman's test is performed with the patient in a supine position.
 The patient’s knee is positioned at 20 to 30 degrees of flexion.
-One hand is placed on the patient’s thigh and the other behind the tibia, with the clinician's thumb on the tibial tuberosity.
+One hand is placed on the patient’s thigh and the other behind the tibia, with the clinician's thumb on the tibial tuberosity and the femur held in a stable position.
 The tibia is then pulled anteriorly.
 If the ACL is intact, a firm endpoint is felt.
-If this does not occur, and there is more than 2 mm of anterior movement compared with the uninjured knee, the test is positive, suggesting a torn ACL.[Figure caption and citation for the preceding image starts]: Lachman's manoeuvreFrom the personal collection of Philip H. Cohen [Citation ends].
+If this does not occur, and there is an increase in laxity compared with the uninjured knee, the test is positive, suggesting a torn ACL.[Figure caption and citation for the preceding image starts]: Lachman's manoeuvreFrom the personal collection of Philip H. Cohen [Citation ends].

 positive pivot shift manoeuvre